 “Wayne Brady” sketch from Chappelle Show.
 The scene is organized around the ostensibly non-threatening Wayne Brady actually being a violent sociopath (with echos of the movie Training Day) But the driving energy of the scene, the game, is Brady gleefully bullying Chappelle for thinking he was non-threatening.
 Notice how their relationship intensifies as they go through a series of incidents.
 Think of the incidents or ‘beats’ as ways of showing the relationship play out.
 Like the Samurai sketch no time is spent on, “Wait, Wayne, I thought you were different from this!
 This is crazy!”

 Parody or Genre Game:

 “No Makeup” from Inside Amy Schumer.
-The game is to parody spunky, uplifting boy band songs, in particular sentimental all-women-are-beautiful kitsch.
-As in the other sketches the characters still play themselves.
-Sketches follow the rule of, if that’s true, what else is true?
+The game is to parody spunky, uplifting boy band songs.
+Notice how the underlying logic of a character stays the same throughout a sketch.
 If Amy stops wearing makeup because the boy band tells her to, then she’s going to start wearing makeup again because the boy band tells her to.

 More Character Sketches

 Subsitute Teacher 3 by Key and Peele.
 The substitute stays true to himself and the students stay true to themselves.
 The scene moves through a series of ‘beats’ that heighten the contrast.
 Notice how we (the viewer) are able to sympathize with both points of view simultaneously.
 That’s part of the fun of sketch.
 We can enjoy being the samurai and the customer; we can be Dave Chappelle wanting to get away from a dangerous lunatic while enjoying the excitement of being a dangerous lunatic too.